sdmx-twg/vtl/v2.2/docs/reference_manual/operators/Aggregate and Analytic operators/Lead/content.rst

 In the ordered set of Data Points of the current partition, the operator returns the value(s) taken from the Data Point at the specified physical *offset* beyond the current Data Point.

-If *defaultValue* is not specified, then the value returned when the offset goes outside the partition is NULL.
+If *defaultValue* is not specified, then the value returned when the offset goes outside the partition is **null**.

 For other details, see Analytic invocation.